 Insurance Acts and Regulations

 The Insurance Act of New Brunswick exists to govern the people and companies that provide insurance products, and to protect the consumers who buy insurance.
-The Act is administered through regulation, oversight, and licensing of insurers.
+The Act is administered through regulation, oversight, and licensing of insurers and intermediaries.